What is Eco-Travel?

 The team at Matemwe, along with local residents, look for nests in unprotected areas of Matemwe.
 Fishermen are rewarded for bringing us injured turtles or ones that have been caught in their fishing nets.
-Every year, The Mnarani Turtle Conservation Center release rehabilitated sea turtles back into the waters of Zanzibar.
+Every year, the Mnarani Turtle Conservation Center release rehabilitated sea turtles back into the waters off Zanzibar.
 The Mnarani Turtle Conservation Centre is a community-based NGO which was established in 1993 to conserve the population of sea turtles in Zanzibar.
 Hawksbill turtles which are found in this area, are under threat as they have been traditionally caught for their shells.
 Green turtles also call Matemwe home and face their own threat, as they are hunted for their meat.
-Both Green and Hawksbill turtles are critically endangered so the protection of these sea creatures is incredibly important.
+Both green and hawksbill turtles are critically endangered so the protection of these sea creatures is incredibly important.

 Community and Education